 - Relying on the results of a diagnostic test without conducting a biopsy

 Consult with a Pittsburgh Delayed Diagnosis Lawyer About Your Medical Malpractice Claim

-At Matzus Law, our attorneys work closely with licensed medical experts — both on staff and on a consulting basis — to help understand your prostate cancer and how the delayed diagnosis of a healthcare professional contributed to the development of the cancer.
+At Matzus Law LLC, our attorneys work closely with licensed medical experts — both on staff and on a consulting basis — to help understand your prostate cancer and how the delayed diagnosis of a healthcare professional contributed to the development of the cancer.
 With a comprehensive medical understanding of your injuries, Pittsburgh, PA medical malpractice attorney Jason Matzus and the team here at Matzus law will be well-equipped to advocate effectively on your behalf.